FAQs

 Calcium citrate is better absorbed after bariatric surgery and doesn’t require food for it to be absorbed (like calcium carbonate).
 All calcium is best absorbed in levels of 500 mg or less, and preferably with added Vit D to aid in the absorption of the calcium.

-• Is there a difference in absorption between Calci chews and Calci Plus?
+- Is there a difference in absorption between Calci chews and Calci Capsules?

 All forms of Calcium sold through Tric Nutrition are Calcium Citrate in 500 mg doses.
 This is the recommended form of calcium after weight loss surgery.
-The different forms accommodate different tastes, textures and flavours and all calcium citrate forms have similar absorption qualities, however the calci plus tablets are specially formulated to break down quickly.
+The different forms accommodate different tastes, textures and flavours and all calcium citrate forms have similar absorption qualities.

 MISCELLANEOUS